“Family Planning is the truest portrait of modern New Delhi I’ve read, and the funniest book of the year.”

 Karan Mahajan is the author of the novel “Family Planning,” a finalist for the 2010 Dylan Thomas Prize.
 The novel is available in the US/Canada (HarperCollins), UK (Chatto & Windus / Random House), India (Rupa), Brazil (Manole), France (Editions Philippe Picquier), Italy (Garzanti), Germany (C Bertelsmann Verlag / Random House), Spain (Destino), Korea (Munhakdongne).

 Mahajan was born in 1984 and grew up in New Delhi, India.
-He graduated from Stanford University in 2005 with majors in English and Economics.
+He graduated from Stanford University in 2005.
 A winner of the Joseph Henry Jackson Award, he has received fellowships from the MacDowell Colony, the Corporation of Yaddo, the Ucross Foundation, the Camargo Foundation, and the Elizabeth George Foundation.
 His writing has appeared in The New York Times, The Wall Street Journal, Newsweek, The Believer, NPR’s All Things Considered, n+1 Book Review, The Paris Review Daily, Granta.com, Bookforum, and other publications.
-He currently lives in Austin, Texas and is at work on his second novel.
-He is represented by Jin Auh at The Wylie Agency.
+He currently lives in Austin, Texas, where he is a fellow at the Michener Center.
+He is at work on his second novel and is represented by Jin Auh at The Wylie Agency.